apeschar/zfsbak/README.md

 backups are based on the last full backup, so that a maximum of two files are used when restoring.

-Backups are compressed using `xz` (LZMA) and encrypted using GnuPG.
+Backups are compressed using zlib (via `pigz`) and encrypted using GnuPG.

 ## Set up

 Make sure you have the dependencies:

 ~~~
-dnf install -y xz pv gnupg2
+dnf install -y pigz pv gnupg2
 ~~~

 [Set up GnuPG](https://www.gnupg.org/gph/en/manual/c14.html) so that you have a